ai4cryptanalysis/early_stopping_for_bayes/README.md

 # early_stopping_for_bayes
-The code is related to 'Accelerating Machine Learning-Aided Key Recovery with Early Stopping Technique'.
+The code is related to 'Accelerating Machine Learning-Aided Key Recovery with Early Stopping Technique' (submitted to SAC25).